Sodium thiopental: Metabolism

 Thiopental rapidly and easily crosses the blood–brain barrier as it is a lipophilic molecule.
 As with all lipid-soluble anaesthetic drugs, the short duration of action of sodium thiopental is due almost entirely to its redistribution away from central circulation into muscle and fatty tissue, due to its very high lipid–water partition coefficient (approximately 10), leading to sequestration in fatty tissue.
 Once redistributed, the free fraction in the blood is metabolized in the liver by zero-order kinetics.
 Sodium thiopental is mainly metabolized to pentobarbital, 5-ethyl-5-(1'-methyl-3'-hydroxybutyl)-2-thiobarbituric acid, and 5-ethyl-5-(1'-methyl-3'-carboxypropyl)-2-thiobarbituric acid.

 Dosage

 The usual dose range for induction of anesthesia using thiopental is from 3 to 6 mg/kg; however, there are many factors that can alter this.
 Premedication with sedatives such as benzodiazepines or clonidine will reduce requirements due to drug synergy, as do specific disease states and other patient factors.
 Among patient factors are: age, sex, and lean body mass.
 Specific disease conditions that can alter the dose requirements of thiopentone and for that matter any other intravenous anaesthetic are: hypovolemia, burns, azotemia, liver failure, hypoproteinemia, etc.

-Side effects

-As with nearly all anesthetic drugs, thiopental causes cardiovascular and respiratory depression resulting in hypotension, apnea, and airway obstruction.
-For these reasons, only suitably trained medical personnel should give thiopental in an environment suitably equipped to deal with these effects.
-Side effects include headache, agitated emergence, prolonged somnolence, and nausea.
-Intravenous administration of sodium thiopental is followed instantly by an odor and/or taste sensation, sometimes described as being similar to rotting onions, or to garlic.
-The hangover from the side effects may last up to 36 hours.

-Although each molecule of thiopental contains one sulfur atom, it is not a sulfonamide, and does not show the allergic reactions of sulfa/sulpha drugs.